Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 Note that metadata can be slighly different between standards.

-These items should be kept private, else they will be displayed in public.

-Once saved, all the specific items can be checked in the main menu `Bulk import files` on the main sidebar.

 ### Assistant to create or update a mapping

 An assistant is available to create or update a mapping via the second